pulumi/docs/content/docs/intro/console/collaboration/auditing.md

 ### Supported Audit Log Formats

-We currently support two formats for exporting audit logs through the API.
-The two formats we currently support are CSV and CEF.
-These formats can be specified by appending the `format` query parameter as follows, `format=csv` or `format=cef`.
+Pulumi supports multiple formats for exporting audit logs.
+These formats can be specified by appending the `format` query parameter, for example, `format=csv`or `format=cef`.

 #### CSV Format